ericom-gideon/docs/docs/getstarted/how_to_migrate_from_heroku.md

 Copy the variables from there and paste them directly into the Environment variables section in your deployment setup.
 You can also add them later under the __Configuration__ tab.

+***
+NOTE: Make sure to copy _only_ the environment variables you will need.
+If you have Ninefold provision a PG database for you, you will NOT need to bring over the env var DATABASE_URL.
+***

 #### Rake tasks and the CLI

 Say that you've got a rake task that needs to be run only once, such as rake db:categories.
 You can use our [awesome CLI](how_to_install_and_utilize_the_cli.md) to connect to your app.
 From there you can run rails console or run rake tasks or even run dbconsole.
 Super sweet.

 #### Scheduled Tasks

 Scheduled tasks are easy to create and use.
 We've got documentation on how to create and run them [here](../apps/creating_scheduled_tasks_in_rails.md).